-- (D) Informative Annexes.
-Nonmandatory information annexes contained in the back of the Code book are for information only and aren't enforceable as a requirement of the NEC. - 90.6 Formal Interpretations.
+(D) Informative Annexes.
+Nonmandatory information annexes contained in the back of the Code book are for information only and aren't enforceable as requirements of the NEC.

+90.6 Formal Interpretations

 To promote uniformity of interpretation and application of the provisions of the NEC, formal interpretation procedures have been established and are found in the NFPA Regulations Governing Committee Projects.

-Author's Comment: This is rarely done because it's a very time-consuming process, and formal interpretations from the NFPA aren't binding on the authority having jurisdiction.
+This is rarely done because it's a very time-consuming process, and formal interpretations from the NFPA aren't binding on the authority having jurisdiction.

-90.7 Examination of Equipment for Product Safety.
+90.7 Examination of Equipment for Product Safety